Get Me To College

-For the UC and CSU, you must take and pass the A-G courses.
-The more competitive the school the more the college expects you to go beyond the requirements.
+For the UC and CSU, you must take and pass the A-G courses with a C or higher by your high school graduation.
+The more competitive the school, the more the college expects you to go beyond the requirements.

-Private colleges don’t require A-G but most have similar goals so following the A-G is a great place to start.
+Private colleges don’t require A-G course requirements, but most have similar goals so following the A-G is a great place to start.

 ü2-3 years of History (US History, European

 ü4 years of